-- (3) A person who owns, controls or operates a physical recreational facility in Regional Victoria may only operate that facility for the purpose of physical recreation or community sport by members of the public if: - (a) the number of members of the public permitted in any non-seated indoor space or any non-seated outdoor space at any one time is limited (with infants under one year of age not counting towards these limits) to either: - (i) the number calculated by dividing the total area of the relevant space accessible to members of the public (measured in square metres) by 4; or - (ii) if the facility has a COVID Check-in Marshal at all entrances to the facility open to members of the public whenever the facility is operational, the density quotient; and - (b) the number of members of the public in each indoor space (whether seated or non-seated) at the facility at any one time is limited to 300 (with infants under one year old not counting towards this limit); and - (c) the number of members of the public in each discrete outdoor space at the facility at any one time is limited to 1,000 (with infants under one year old not counting towards this limit); and
+- (3) A person who owns, controls or operates a physical recreational facility in the State of Victoria may only operate that facility for the purpose of physical recreation or community sport by members of the public if: - (a) the number of members of the public permitted in any non-seated indoor space or any non-seated outdoor space at any one time is limited (with infants under one year of age not counting towards these limits) to either: - (i) the number calculated by dividing the total area of the relevant space accessible to members of the public (measured in square metres) by 4; or - (ii) if the facility has a COVID Check-in Marshal at all entrances to the facility open to members of the public whenever the facility is operational, the density quotient; and - (b) the number of members of the public in each indoor space (whether seated or non-seated) at the facility at any one time is limited to 300 (with infants under one year old not counting towards this limit); and - (c) the number of members of the public in each discrete outdoor space at the facility at any one time is limited to 1,000 (with infants under one year old not counting towards this limit); and

-Note: A person who owns, controls or operates a facility for any activity or event proposed to exceed the limits above should have regard to the Public Event Framework and exemption process for 'eligible public events' described in clause 17.
+Note: a person who owns, controls or operates a facility for any activity or event proposed to exceed the limits above should have regard to the Public Event Framework and exemption process for 'eligible public events' described in clause 18.

-- (d) the number of members of the public in each seated indoor space or seated outdoor space is limited to 75 per cent of the maximum seated capacity for that space (with infants under one year old not counting towards this limit); and - (e) the number of members of the public in a group at any one time is limited to 50 (with infants under one year of age not counting towards this limit); and
+- (d) the number of members of the public in each seated indoor space or seated outdoor space is limited to the greater of: - (i) 75 per cent of the maximum seated capacity for that space (with infants under one year old not counting towards this limit); or - (ii) either: - (A) the number calculated by dividing the total area of the relevant space accessible to members of the public (measured in square metres) by 4 (with infants under one year of age not counting towards this limit); or - (B) if the facility has a COVID Check-in Marshal at all entrances to the facility open to members of the public whenever the facility is operational, the density quotient; and - (e) the number of members of the public in a group at any one time is limited to 50 (with infants under one year of age not counting towards this limit); and

-Note 1: any persons not participating in an activity at the physical recreation facility, such as teachers, instructors, trainers, spectators, officials or coaches, as well as carers, parents and guardians attending to support participation of a child or a person with disability are not included for the purpose of calculating the group limit on the number of members of the public referred to in subclause (3(e)).
+Note 1: any persons not participating in an activity at the physical recreation facility, such as teachers, instructors, trainers, spectators, officials or coaches, as well as carers, parents and guardians attending to support participation of a child or a person with disability are not included for the purpose of calculating the group limit on the number of members of the public referred to in subclause (3)(e).